usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/Sprint-2/Performance Measurement Under Agile Delivery Contracts.md

 **Article:** [The Beauty and Terror of Agile Software Development](https://www.mintz.com/insights-center/viewpoints/2866/2021-03-24-beauty-and-terror-agile-software-development)

-This article discusses contracting challenges in agile development and recommends including warranties that specify "each iteration will work with all other iterations" and "the final product will conform to expectations set out in each SOW" It addresses the unique challenges of warranties in iterative development.
+This article discusses contracting challenges in Agile development and recommends including warranties that specify "each iteration will work with all other iterations" and "the final product will conform to expectations set out in each SOW" It addresses the unique challenges of warranties in iterative development.

 **Key Takeaways to Address:**